 The MyLocoSound remote control requires two AAA batteries fitted.
-After battery installation, you need to program it to SonyTM coding on both the TV and SAT-CBL-DTC channels as described in section 12.
-If your remote control stops working or needs a battery change then please refer to the Trouble Shooting guide at the end of these instructions.
+It is a universal device which has been preprogrammed to SonyTM coding on both the TV and SAT-CBL-DTC channels.
+If your remote control stops working or needs a battery change then please refer to the Trouble shooting guide at the end of these instructions.